 Raskin jumped from the Blackhawk onto the smooth marble ground whose path led to the entrance.
 Here he was greeted by two towering pillars.
 Atop these pillars stood enormous statues of the Greek gods Hermaphroditus and Aphrodite, exuding a powerful presence.
 These statues served as bulwarks, standing watch over the entrance and symbolizing the defense of sexual freedom against those who would seek to destroy it.

-Raskin took a moment to distract himself from what awaited him at the Dome entrance.
+Raskin took a moment to distract himself from what awaited him.
 He had declared himself a “heterosexual cisgender”—an identity that was notoriously difficult to prove, and one that left him under heightened scrutiny.
-Among those who claimed to be cisgender, many were flagged for therapy.
+Among those who claimed to be cisgender, many were flagged for gender deception.

 "Look where I am, Dad!
 You wouldn’t believe it."
 Raskin typed quickly, sending the selfie.
 Behind him, the statue of Aphrodite towered, almost lifelike in her marble form, her cold, sculpted gaze a stark contrast to his awkward, forced smile.
 For a brief moment, he wondered what his father would think of this.
 Would he see the humor in it, or just shake his head at how far his son had drifted from the quiet, simple fields of Indiana?

 What lay before him was the hard truth, the inescapable reality of his life now—the QueerDar.
-Raskin's anxiety mounted as he approached this super scanner, this unfeeling sentinel of the new order, ready to pry into the most private corners of his mind.
+Raskin's anxiety mounted as he approached this super scanner, this unfeeling sentinel of the new order, much like Aphrodite, indifferent and judging, ready to pry into the most private corners of his mind.
 He tried to keep a calm exterior, but his thoughts raced.
 What if it found something?
 Some fleeting thought, an inclination he hadn’t even realized he had?

 He hated the QueerDar—a device birthed from queerology, so precise that it could detect the faintest deviation from a person's declared gender identity.
 It didn’t just register obvious signs; it sifted through subconscious desires, tracking straight thoughts in a gay man, queer feelings in a straight man, and even binary inklings in nonbinary people.
 To Raskin, it was a relentless hunter of thought crimes.